 5) excise the dead skin area.

-015. Specify the main indication for the imposition of a primary delayed suture:
+015. Specify the main indication for the application of a primary delayed suture:

 2) large blood loss;